-Recall again that the Old Testament Hebrew word for "quenched" in Isaiah 66, and its description of fires that will never be quenched in Gehenna, is used several times in Old Testament contexts which very obviously demonstrate that it can mean intentionally putting out a fire like the fire department does.
-It doesn't have to describe an endlessly burning fire.
+Recall again that the Old Testament Hebrew word for "quenched" in Isaiah 66, and its description of fires that will never be quenched in Gehenna, is used several times in Old Testament contexts which clearly demonstrate that it can mean intentionally putting out a fire.
 In that sense, if a fire is not quenched, it burns until it completely consumes.
 Did you see that word "consume" anywhere else in the scripture passages in this book?
 And how about those "ashes" in the Jeremiah 31 passage above?
 Where else do dead bodies and ashes and fire very likely get together?
 Here in Isaiah 66 below we have Gehenna with the fire and the dead bodies in it still existing in what may be the new heavens and the new earth, sometime maybe shortly before Jeremiah 31:38-40 above is finally fulfilled: